 Have you ever been to the bookmaker and noticed an awkward silence?
-Perhaps you won a bit too much money and along with a loss of wedge the bookmaker isn't just giving you the cold shoulder.
+Perhaps you won a bit too much money and along with a loss of wedge the bookmaker gave you the cold shoulder.
 But how long did it take you to feel something just wasn't right?
 If you had a stopwatch, what number of second would pass before you pressed the stop button feeling kind of awkward?

 Supposedly, an awkward silence can be felt after just 4 (long) seconds.
 It doesn't seem quite long enough but that's what they say.